What the 6 levels of automation actually mean, and how close today’s vehicles are to true self-driving capability

 Moving from Level 2 to Level 5 isn’t a matter of flipping a switch.
 Engineers face enormous challenges, such as snow, construction zones, and unpredictable human drivers, which create scenarios that even the smartest AI struggles with.

 One of the biggest roadblocks to the development of fully autonomous vehicles remains the cost.
-Key components like LiDAR sensors, radar units, and advanced computing systems can cost tens of thousands of dollars on their own, even before integration.
+Key components like LiDAR sensors, radar units, and advanced computing systems can cost tens of thousands of dollars, even before integration.
 Once you factor in the expense of integrating these technologies into a production-ready vehicle, the price tag skyrockets far beyond what most consumers could reasonably afford.
 Until the cost of these critical parts drops substantially, mass-market adoption of self-driving cars will remain out of reach.

 While you can’t buy a fully self-driving car yet, you can ride in one in a few American cities.
-Waymo currently operates driverless taxis in Phoenix, San Francisco, Los Angeles, Atlanta, and Austin.
+Waymo currently operates driverless taxis in Phoenix, San Francisco, Los Angeles, Atlanta, and Austin, with plenty of other cities in the pipeline.
 The rides are hailed via app, with no driver behind the wheel.

-Tesla has also begun a limited pilot in Austin with a few vehicles.
+Tesla has also launched its own Robotaxi service and plans to introduce it in Dallas, Houston, Phoenix, Miami, Orlando, Tampa, and Las Vegas in 2026.
 These robotaxi rides, though, still require human supervisors and are considered closer to Level 2–3 than Level 4.

 These projects demonstrate how Level 4 is gradually entering public life, even if Level 5 remains a distant dream.